holoviz/panel/doc/tutorials/basic/serve.md

 ## Recap

 Congratulations.
-You have just served your first Panel app.
-Along the way you have learned to
+We have just served our first Panel app.
+Along the way, we have learned to

-- serve your Python script, Notebook or Markdown file with the commands `panel serve app.py`, `panel serve app.ipynb` or `panel serve app.md` respectively.
+- serve a Python script, Notebook, or Markdown file with the commands `panel serve app.py`, `panel serve app.ipynb`, or `panel serve app.md`, respectively.
 - serve with *auto reload* by adding the flag `--autoreload`.
-- stop your server with `CTRL+C`.
+- stop the Panel server with `CTRL+C`.

 ## Resources